metatensor/Workshop-spring-2025/training-custom-models/part-2-pet/README.md

 lmp -in ethanol.in
 ```

-If everything is specified correctly, the simulation should run for 1000 steps and complete in a only a few minutes.
+If everything is specified correctly, the simulation should run for 1000 steps (5 ps) and complete in a only a few minutes.

 A log file `log.lammps` is written, as well as the output trajectory `ethanol.xyz`.
 Inspect the log file.
 What do you notice about the quantities that should be conserved, such as the temperature?

-Download a helper script to plot the thermodynamic qunatities.
+Download a helper script to plot the thermodynamic quantities.
 Run it, and observe the plot saved in `thermo.png`:
 ```bash
 curl -O https://raw.githubusercontent.com/metatensor/Workshop-spring-2025/refs/heads/main/training-custom-models/part-2-pet/plot_thermo.py
 ```